paritytech/polkadot/roadmap/implementers-guide/src/node/utility/network-bridge.md

 ## Functionality

-Track a set of all Event Producers, each associated with a 4-byte protocol ID.
 There are two types of network messages this sends and receives:

 - ProtocolMessage(NetworkCapability, Bytes)
 - ViewUpdate(View)

 `ActiveLeavesUpdate`'s `activated` and `deactivated` lists determine the evolution of our local view over time.
 A `ViewUpdate` is issued to each connected peer after each update, and a `NetworkBridgeUpdate::OurViewChange` is issued for each registered event producer.

-On `RegisterEventProducer`:

-- Add the event producer to the set of event producers.
-If there is a competing entry, ignore the request.

 On `ProtocolMessage` arrival: